iTwin/presentation/packages/hierarchies/learning/HierarchyDefinitions.md

 However, it also has 3 optional functions that may be implemented to provide additional functionality:

-- `parseNode` takes a single ECSQL result row and returns a `ParsedInstanceHierarchyNode` object.
+- `parseNode` takes a single ECSQL result row and returns a `SourceInstanceHierarchyNode` object.
 The [custom parsing section](#custom-parsing) provides more details on how to use this function.
 - `preProcessNode` takes a single node before hiding/grouping/sorting is performed and gets a chance to modify it or return `undefined` to remove it from hierarchy altogether.
 The [custom pre-processing section](#custom-pre-processing) provides more details on how to use this function.
 - `postProcessNode` takes a single node after hiding/grouping/sorting is performed and gets a chance to modify it.
 The [custom post-processing section](#custom-post-processing) provides more details on how to use this function.